-Results - We found the design of the key internal controls over the expenditure of Local Funds, including payroll, non-payroll and debt service, was in accordance with the requirements, for the period from July 1, 2020 through June 30, 2021.
+Results - Except as detailed in Findings #1 and #2, we found the design of the key internal controls over the expenditure of Local Funds, including payroll, non-payroll and debt service, was in accordance with the requirements, for the period from July 1, 2020, through June 30, 2021.

-To assess the operation of the internal controls over non-payroll expenditures of Local Funds, we selected a random sample of 40 disbursement transactions (excluding transactions from tuition Local Funds tested in Objective 4).
-Our testing of the selected transactions determined that the purchases both complied with State and District requirements and that the transactions were properly approved by the District as evidenced by approval on invoices and receipts as well as in First State Financials (FSF), the State of Delaware's accounting system.
-We also examined a sample of five purchase orders against Local Funds and determined that the District complied with both State and District procurement requirements and the purchase orders were properly approved, as evidenced by approvals on supporting contracts as well as in FSF.
+To assess the operation of the internal controls over non-payroll expenditures of Local Funds, we selected a random sample of 40 disbursement transactions (excluding transactions from tuition Local Funds tested in Objective 4.)
+Except as detailed in Finding Number 1, our testing of the selected transactions determined that the purchases complied with State and District requirements and that the transactions were properly approved at the District level as evidenced by approval on invoices and receipts as well as in First State Financials (FSF), the Delaware State accounting system.
+We found the District did not obtain required DOE approval for a Minor Capital purchase.